ponylang/pony-tutorial/content/reference-capabilities/capability-subtyping.md

 First, let's focus on the four capabilities `ref`, `val`, `box`, and `tag`.
 These have a very useful property: they alias to themselves (and unalias to themselves, as well).
 This will make the subtyping a lot simpler to work with.
 Then we can talk about `iso` and `trn`.

 To keep things brief, let's add a small shorthand.
-We'll use the `<:` symbol to me "is a subtype of", or you can read it as "can be used as".
+We'll use the `<:` symbol to mean "is a subtype of", or you can read it as "can be used as".

 * `ref <: box`.
 A `ref` can be written to and read from, while `box` only has the permission to read.
 * `val <: box`.
 A `val` can be read from and is globally immutable, while `box` only requires the ability to read.